grunch/grunch.dev/content/blog/rgbnode_tutorial.md

 ```
 As the rust compiler tells us, the binaries were copied to the `$HOME/.cargo/bin` directory, if your compiler copied them to a different place you must make sure that directory must be included in `$PATH`.

-Among the installed binaries we can see 3 `daemons` or services (the files that end in `d`) and a `cli` (command line interface), the cli allows us to interact with the main `rgbd` daemon.
+Among the installed binaries we can see three `daemons` or services (the files that end in `d`) and a `cli` (command line interface), the cli allows us to interact with the main `rgbd` daemon.
 As in this tutorial we are going to run two nodes, we will also need two clients, each one must connect to its own node, for that we create two aliases.

 ```bash
 alias rgb0-cli="$HOME/.cargo/bin/rgb-cli -d $HOME/rgbdata/data0 -n testnet"